icepaq/icepaq/README.md

 📈 After that, I worked on a staking startup.
 The goal was to allow anyone regardless of technical skill to stake their crypto assets.

-🔧 Next, I started working at a Web3 company building a layer of trust for DAOs and other blockchain protocols.
+🔧 Most recently, I worked at a Web3 company as a software engineer building a layer of trust for DAOs and other blockchain protocols.

 __Currently__